nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 This is an initial release, and the script may contain errors.

 # Dependencies
+Access to the FIeld Manager API is required.
+Reach out to contact@fieldmanager.io to learn more.

-This script requires the followin plugins to be installed:
+This script also requires the following GH plugins to be installed:
 1. Swiftlet | https://www.food4rhino.com/en/app/swiftlet
 2. Lunchbox | https://www.food4rhino.com/en/app/lunchbox